primordialstew/introduction-to-sqlalchemy-2013/handout/source/reading.rst

 Further Reading
 ===============

+Credit to Jason Kirtland for assembling this list.

+* Celko, J. (2010) *SQL for Smarties.*  Morgan Kaufmann.

+  A sprawling book with many gems of SQL knowledge.
+This book is now up to its fourth edition and seems to have been modified quite a bit.

+* The SQL92 Standard

+  Available as a .txt file from http://en.wikipedia.org/wiki/SQL-92

-Harrington, J. (2003) SQL Clearly Explained.
-Morgan Kaufmann.
+* Harrington, J. (2003) *SQL Clearly Explained.*  Morgan Kaufmann.

   Exactly what the title claims.

-Schmidt, B. (1999) Data Modeling for Information Professionals.
-Prentice Hall PTR.
+* Schmidt, B. (1999) *Data Modeling for Information Professionals.*  Prentice Hall PTR.

   A fantastic resource for anyone in any profession who needs to think critically about information and its structure.

+* Nock, C. (2004) *Data Access Patterns.*  Addison-Wesley.

+* Fowler, M. (2002) *Patterns of Enterprise Application Architecture.*  Addison-Wesley Professional.

+* Schmidt, D., et al. (2000) *Pattern-Oriented Software Architecture volume 2, Patterns for Concurrent and Networked Objects.*  Wiley.

+  These three delve into the the mechanics of data access and strategies for concurrency.
+  *Patterns of Enterprise Application Architecture* was a primary inspiration for the creation of SQLAlchemy itself.

-Hay, D. (1996) Data Model Patterns, Conventions of Thought.
-Dorset House.
+* Hay, D. (1996) *Data Model Patterns, Conventions of Thought.*  Dorset House.

-Fowler, M. (1997) Analysis Patterns.
-Addison-Wesley.
+* Fowler, M. (1997) *Analysis Patterns.*  Addison-Wesley.

   Both books provide good schema advice and domain knowledge for classic topics such as accounting.

-Nock, C. (2004) Data Access Patterns.
-Addison-Wesley.

-Fowler, M. (2002) Patterns of Enterprise Application Architecture.
-Addison-Wesley Professional.

-Schmidt, D., et al. (2000) Pattern-Oriented Software Architecture volume 2, Patterns for Concurrent and Networked Objects.
-Wiley.

-	These three delve into the the mechanics of data access and strategies for concurrency.

-Celko, J. (2004)Trees and Hierarchies in SQL for Smarties.
-Morgan Kaufmann.

-	Covers many strategies for efficiently modeling trees and hierarchies

-Celko, J. (2005) SQL for Smarties.
-Morgan Kaufmann.

-	A sprawling book with many gems of SQL knowledge.

-The SQL92 Standard

-	Available as a .txt file from http://en.wikipedia.org/wiki/SQL-92